Minnesota’s Drunk Driving Laws

 Two Proceedings in a DWI Case

 Every drunk driving arrest triggers two separate proceedings.
-One is administrative through the Department of Driver Vehicle Services (DVS), and it affects your driver’s license.
+One is administered through the Department of Driver Vehicle Services (DVS), and it affects your driver’s license.
 This is commonly referred to as the Implied Consent case.
 Being able to legally drive is a privilege in Minnesota, not a right.
 Just as DVS can issue you a license, it can take it away if you violate administrative regulations regarding DWI.
 A BAC test result of .08 or higher will trigger a revocation of your MN driving privileges.

-The second proceeding is a criminal case, since drunk driving is against the law.
+The second proceeding is a criminal case since drunk driving is against the law.
 If convicted of DWI, you face criminal penalties described below.

 Minnesota’s Implied Consent Law